jekhoxy/bundlesymphobia/README.md

 # Build

 In root folder, run `npm run build` to build front-end application.
 It will be placed into build folder.

+# Production

+After building the project, run `npm run prod` to run in production mode.
+It will run the back-end at (http://localhost:5000) and serve the build folder as public folder.

 # Running unit tests